UTK Environmental Health & Safety Program LS-001

 UTK has a policy requiring the placarding of laboratory doors with hazard information relevant to emergency responders and lab visitors.
 Click here to refer to the UTK Laboratory Door Sign Placarding Policy

-UTK has a policy and procedure for assisting the Laboratory community with developing and submitting their annual chemical inventories.
+UTK has a procedure for assisting the Laboratory community with developing and submitting their annual chemical inventories.
 If additional information regarding chemical inventories is required that is not addressed by the policy, contact firstname.lastname@example.org.

 Research Involving Hazardous and Toxic Materials